 On top of that, Ovo have partnered with Vanarama and, at the time of writing, are offering an exclusive deal on electric vehicle leasing which includes one year free insurance and £75 towards your energy bill.
 This is a fantastic deal to encourage more customers to make the switch to electric vehicles.

 Economy 7 tariffs

 If you have an Economy 7 meter and you mostly use your energy during the night, you could opt for an Economy 7 tariff.
-This means you get two unit rates: One for the day and another for the night.
-The company doesn't specify what those unit rates are, so you could contact Ovo to get a personalised quote on the Economy 7 tariff.
+This means you get two unit rates: A day rate and a night rate.
+The company doesn't specify what those unit rates are, so you could contact Ovo to get a personalised quote for its Economy 7 tariff.